-For more information on international travel resources, including how to submit an application for review, the Travel Registry, Tufts international travel policy, or the international travel assistance program, please visit the Global Operations website.
-For more information on group travel, please see here.
-For Covid-19 related travel restrictions and updates, please see here.
+For information on international travel resources, including how to submit an application for review, the Travel Registry, Tufts' International Travel Policy, or the international travel assistance program, please visit the Global Travel website.

 Threats

 Threats, intimidation, coercion, and other verbal or physical conduct that can be reasonably construed as an expression of an intent to endanger the mental or physical health or safety of any person is prohibited, when such conduct is persistent, severe, or pervasive and is subjectively threatening to the complainant and objectively threatening to a reasonable person.
 Threats, intimidation, coercion, and other threatening conduct can occur in person, by phone, through third parties, online, or in other venues.